Last Updated on October 5, 2022

-Costa Cruise Line, a 65-year veteran cruise line, has always been one of my favorites.
+Costa Mediterranea is a ship of Costa Cruise Line, a 65-year veteran cruise line that has always been one of my favorites.

 One of the very first cruises I ever sailed on – long before I began writing about sea-going vacations – was Costa Flavia.
 Somewhere in the 1960s my husband and I, along with another couple, sailed to Nassau on a three- or four-day cruise.
 I loved the entire Italian-accented experience…the waitstaff dressed as Venetian gondoliers, the music, the food, the atmosphere – it was a trip!